williamhaw/williamhaw.github.io/_drafts/sbt-tricks.md

 # Build with different library versions for different Scala versions

-I followed the approach here: [http://rosslawley.co.uk/how-to-handle-multiple-scala-versions/](http://rosslawley.co.uk/how-to-handle-multiple-scala-versions/ "http://rosslawley.co.uk/how-to-handle-multiple-scala-versions/")
+I followed steps 1 and 2 here: [http://rosslawley.co.uk/how-to-handle-multiple-scala-versions/](http://rosslawley.co.uk/how-to-handle-multiple-scala-versions/ "http://rosslawley.co.uk/how-to-handle-multiple-scala-versions/")

 Basically you can define a function that takes the Scala version string and return the right version of the library for that Scala version.
 This is useful especially for protobuf libraries compiled with scalapb since we had a version compiled with scalapb 0.4.9 for 2.11 and a version compiled with scalapb 0.6.0 for 2.12.